Intergroup violence in bursts: Model

-The continuous black line in Fig.~\ref{fig:burst} shows how cooperation in a group of conditional cooperators ($n=5$) varies over turmoil.
-At low turmoil, collective action does not start, but at a critical level $T_c$ and $p = 0$, (almost) everybody bursts into cooperation, with a maximum at or near $T_c$ (where $N_C/n \approx 1$).
-A burst means that if $T$ increases to $T_c$, there is a phase transition: few accidental cooperators win over most others to join the collective action.
-If $p \leq p_c$, the effect of turmoil is nonmonotonic and the level of cooperation decreases if $T$ keeps increasing beyond $T_c$, which means that very strong turmoil becomes more confusing than agitating.
-Fighting ends when exhaustion sets in, a winner stands out, or others intervene.
+To illustrate the emergence of cooperation with increasing turmoil in a group of $n=5$, we apply the Metropolis algorithm; see Fig.~\ref{fig:burst}.
+First, we investigate the case without non-fighters.
+At low turmoil, collective action does not start (continuous line), but at a critical level $T_c$, (almost) everybody bursts into cooperation, with a maximum (where $N_C/n \approx 1$) close to $T_c$.
+Then, a small number of accidental cooperators wins over most others to join the collective action.
+The effect of turmoil is nonmonotonic and the level of cooperation decreases if $T$ keeps increasing beyond $T_c$, which means that extraordinarily strong turmoil becomes more confusing than motivating to fight.

-We do not assume that there are leaders or initiative takes, but in many cases there are \cite{glowacki22,oberschall00}, usually with higher payoffs ($S_{0,i}$ values) than the rest \cite{gavrilets14}.
-Simulations point out that leaders start cooperating at lower $T$ and thereby reduce $T_c$ for the entire group \cite{bruggeman20a}.
-Locally stronger turmoil has the same effect.
-Anger, ideology, and concerns for reputation \cite{nowak05,papachristos09,gould99} may push individuals' $S_{0,i}$ upward, whereas an intimidating majority of opponents will pull it downward.

-If there are steady defectors (red line), $T_c$ increases, which is hardly visible in Fig.~\ref{fig:burst} but more pronounced in larger networks, and maximum cooperation decreases because the number of conditional cooperators is lower.
-If the proportion of steady defectors reaches a critical level, $p_c$, there is a fizzle (dashed blue line in Fig.~\ref{fig:burst}) with a lower maximum cooperation at a higher level of turmoil, further beyond $T_c$.
-A fizzle means that there is no phase transition, hence no critical level of turmoil, just a gradual increase of cooperators with increasing $T$.
-In a mean field analysis, there is no (burst of) cooperation if $p_c > S_0/\Delta$, independent of network size and density.
-Based on the mean field result we predict for our empirical study (given $S_0 = 0.15; \Delta = 0.75$) that $p_c = 1/3$.
-Simulations come very close to this value.
-If steady defectors are clustered together, however, they are less in the way of collective action (higher $p_c$) than if they are evenly spread out across the network (mean field).
+If there are non-fighters, $T_c$ increases, which is more pronounced in larger networks, and maximum cooperation is lower than in the previous case because the number of conditional cooperators is lower.\footnote{In Fig.~\ref{fig:mountain}, a proportion of non-fighters, $p$, means that no matter how many conditional cooperators contribute, $N_C/n \leq 1-p$.} If the proportion of non-fighters surpasses a critical level, $p_c$, and $T$ increases above $T_c$, there is no burst (dashed line in Fig.~\ref{fig:burst}) and cooperation increases gradually to a low level.
+In the mean field analysis, there is no (burst of) cooperation if $p_c > S_0/\Delta$, independent of network size and density.
+In simulations, $p_c$ is proportionally less precise in smaller networks (Table~S3), but because our networks are complete, we stick to the mean field prediction.
+Based on the mean field analysis ($p_c = 1/3$) and a nearly identical result from the simulations ($p_c = 0.34$),\footnote{If non-fighters are clustered together in a sparse network, they are less in the way of collective action of the remainder network (thus $p_c$ is higher) than if they are evenly spread out across the network.} our main prediction is that $p_c = 1/3$.